SBC-Projects/Students-who-git-gud/README.md

-# Students-who-git-gud
+# Central Intelligence Agency; Project Alpha

-This github project was created as a very basic introduction to Github.
+This github project was created as a very basic intrusion software for the CIA.

-The goal is simple: Clone the project.
-Add your name to the list.
-Then push the changes back to Github.
+The idea of this project was designed to technically spy on American citizens and other foreign countries.

 Here are those steps in more details:
 1. Create a Github Account and install git